 Your business probably relies on several subscription services.
 Software applications like QuickBooks for finance, HubSpot for marketing, Zoom for meetings, the list goes on.
-Software companies have all but made subscription billing the norm, but what about other industries?
+Software companies have all but made subscription billing the norm, but so too have other industries.

 Could you offer some sort of subscription plan to your customers?